 NEST 2025 Biology Syllabus

-has been released by NISER (National Institute of Science Education and Research) and UM-DAE CEBS (University of Mumbai - Department of Atomic Energy Centre for Excellence in Basic Sciences).
-Biology is an important subject in the NEST exam, accounts for 50 marks.
-Applicants planning to take NEST Biology exam should carefully review the syllabus because Biology is one of the most important components of the online/computer-based test for admission to the 5-year Integrated MSc course in Biology, Chemistry, Mathematics, and Physics at NISER, Bhubaneswar and UM-DAE CEBS, Mumbai.
+is very crucial for those who are appearing for NEST Exam 2025.
+NEST Biology Syllabus 2025 has been released by NISER (National Institute of Science Education and Research) and UM-DAE CEBS (University of Mumbai - Department of Atomic Energy Centre for Excellence in Basic Sciences).
+Biology is an important subject in the NEST exam, accounting for 50 marks.
+Students willing to appear for NEST Biology exam should carefully review the prescribed NEST syllabus 2025.
+Biology is one of the most important components of the online/computer-based test for admission to the 5-year Integrated MSc course in Biology, Chemistry, Mathematics, and Physics at NISER, Bhubaneswar and UM-DAE CEBS, Mumbai.

 NEST 2025 exam

-is scheduled on 22 June, 2025.
-As the exam date is announced, you must plan your preparation considering
+is scheduled to be held on 22 June, 2025.
+As the exam date is announced, you must start your preparation considering

 NEST preparation tips 2025

 .
 NEST exam 2025 will be held in two sessions.
-The first session commences at 9:00 AM and ends at 12:30 PM.
+The first session will commence at 9:00 AM and will end at 12:30 PM.
 The second session will be held from 2:30 PM to 6:00 PM.
-The NEST exam will be a Computer Based Test (CBT) and the you will attend one of the two sessions.
+NEST exam will be a Computer Based Test (CBT) and you will attend one of the two sessions.

 Read on to know the detailed NEST Biology syllabus 2025!